mackiea/ExternalNabuInterfaceDevice/README.md

 # External Nabu Interface Device (ENID-25)
 ![Schematic](/Schematic.png) ![Printed circuit board](/PCB.png)

-A simple way to export the Nabu's option card to via a common DB interface.
+A simple way to export the NABU's option card to via a common DB interface.
 Almost all pins map exactly from the NABU Option Card specification to the DB-25 pins, with the exception of the power pins.
+The ENID is meant to take the place of a NABU Option Card Plate.
+Each NABU has 4 removable metal plates to allow for external interface and access to any  Option Cards installed.

+# Why?
+- I wanted to extend the abilities of the NABU.
+The most convenient way of doing this without disrupting the main system is to make use of the Option Card bus -- a series of 4 30-pin connectors on the motherboard that allow for the addition of peripherals and hardware extensions.
+My issues:
+  - I want to keep internal access to a minimum -- ideally, connect up to all 4 slots to ENIDS, then button up the NABU.
+  - I do not want to cut into the Option Card Plates -- leaving them intact, as the NABU is a collectible item with limited parts availability.
+  - I want to add protection by both limiting the exposed power access to a fusable 5V rail, and keeping the +12V and -12V rails disconnected.

 # Output Connector
 The DB-25 is a 25-pin interface, used in many applications, primarily RS-232 serial and PC parallel cabling.
 When selecting a cable or connector, care should be taken to select one where all pins are connected -- some serial cables may have only a few pins connected (RX/TX, DTS/RTS, etc).